Our Top Picks

 How to Paint A Coffee Table: Tips to Paint Your Way to Success

 Planning to give your old coffee table a new look by painting it?
 That’s a terrific idea!
-We guess the next question is, how to paint a coffee table?
+We guess the next question is: How to paint a coffee table?
 Yes, we have the answers.
 A fresh coat of paint can add a whole new vibe to your living room.
 However, before you start, there are a few essential things to keep in mind.
 Painting furniture may seem easy, but even experienced DIYers can make mistakes.
-By following these tips, you can ensure that your paint job looks professional and is longer lasting.
-After following these tips, your table will look as good as new.
+By following these tips, you can ensure that your paint job looks professional and is longer lasting and that your table looks as good as new.
 With patience and the correct techniques, achieving a showroom finish is possible!
 Let’s get started.

 Once clean, lightly sand the table with fine-grit sandpaper (around 220 grit) to rough up the surface.
 Wipe away dust with a tack cloth.
 This step provides a “tooth” for the new paint to grip onto.
 If there are any scratches or dings in the wood, fill them in with wood filler and let dry as directed.
 Then, sand smooth.